intel-iot-roadshow/roadshow-docs/docs/flash_firmware/linux/index.md

 title: Getting Started
 ---

-# Set up Flash Tool Lite for Linux

-This document explains the installation procedure Flash Tool Lite for Linux.
-The tool is used to flash the firmware on Intel® Edison boards, but will expand to other IoT products in the future.

-## Installation

 <div class="callout warning" style="margin-top: 1em;" markdown="1">
 The Linux installation set up is only for 64 bit operating system.
 The versions supported are Ubuntu 12.04 LTS 64 bit and above.
 </div>